ljacobsson/evb-cli/README.md

 ![Demo](demo.gif)

 ### To generate an EventBridge InputTransformer object:
-[Input transformers](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-input-transformer-tutorial.html) are useful when you only want a small portion of the event sent to your target. this command helps you navigate the JSON payload and generate the [InputTransformer CloudFormation object](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-events-rule-inputtransformer.html)
+[Input transformers](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-input-transformer-tutorial.html) are useful when you only want a small portion of the event sent to your target.
+This command helps you navigate the JSON payload and generate the [InputTransformer CloudFormation object](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-events-rule-inputtransformer.html)

-`evb input` - Will prompt you with a wizard that helps you build the InputTransformer object.
+`evb input` will prompt you with a wizard that helps you build the InputTransformer object.
 This is using EventBridge's schema registry (currently in preview).

 `evb input --format <yaml|json>` - Output format.
 Default is `json`